Overview (History) of CLDPROP_L2 Versions

 What are Filename (File) and Data Versions?

-There are two ways Versions can be discussed: a Filename (or File) Version, which is part of the NetCDF4 filename (e.g 001); and a Data Version, which is a more conventional method of versioning (e.g. v1.0).
+There are two ways Versions can be discussed: a Filename (or File) Version, which is part of the NetCDF4 filename (e.g 011); and a Product Version, which is a more conventional method of versioning (e.g. v1.1).

 A specific Version of data generally stays "current" (is distributed) for anywhere from 1 to sometimes as much as 4 years.
 When a new updated Version is undertaken, the previous Version of data continues to be distributed while a new Version is being processed and distributed.
 So in some instances, two Versions are in the public archive.

-When reprocessing is undertaken, subsequent Filename Versions typically increment by one: 001, 002, 003 -- however they can sometimes increment by point one, which leads to unusual increments in the Filename Version: 001 to 011 to 002.
-The related (parallel) Data Version will always follow a more logical (easier to interpret) pattern: v1.0 to v1.1 to v2.0.
+When reprocessing is undertaken, subsequent Filename Versions typically increment by one: 001, 002, 003 -- however they can sometimes increment by point one, which leads to unusual increments in the Filename Version: 001 to 011.
+The related (parallel) Data Version will always follow a more logical (easier to interpret) pattern: v1.0 to v1.1.

 During the processing of a particular Version, an attempt is made to use the same iteration of the Science Algorithms, sometimes known as the Product Generation Executive (PGEs).
 However, sometimes several new PGE's (algorithm updates) are released during a particular Data Version to fix bugs or make improvements to the data.
 For bug fixes, if the bug is not serious, forward processing will continue with the new corrected PGE, while old previously processed data (which was produced with an older version algorithm (PGE)) are left in the archive.